joedolson/my-tickets/src/readme.txt

 * Bug fix: Prevent fatal error if no valid event ID passed in reports.
 * Adapt styles for WordPress 7.0.
 * Handle changes in `wp_kses_hair()` in WordPress 7.0.
+* Docs: Hook and filter docs now use PHPDoc format & Github wiki for documentation.

 = 2.1.2 =